Uridium Plus ZX Spectrum

 Each dreadnaught was named after a different element and in this 'plus' version of the game they had all been re-named and re-designed.

 I would say the designs were equally as imaginative as the first game, but the new layouts meant that the game was a little trickier overall.
-Let's be honest here, Uridium was never a walk in the park anyway!
+Let's be honest here, Uridium was never a walk in the park, so this updated version is not for the faint of heart.

 After destroying surface installations of the dreadnaught (such as parked fighters, gun emplacements and radar domes) the signal 'Land Now!' would appear.

-Making your way to the right most end of the huge ship and landing on the strip there would ensure the destruction of the dreadnaught (just how is anyones guess!).
+Making your way to the right most end of the huge ship and landing on the strip there would ensure the destruction of the dreadnaught and move you onto the next level.

 Uridium Plus - Level Two Playthrough